Plot outline for Chapter V

 People who have gone on the Hajj, the pilgrimage to Mecca (Arabic).
 See above, note on p.
 235 .

 Rushdie, like many Indians and Pakistanis calls videotapes “VCRs” instead of “videos.”
-Videotapes of Indian films, particularly musicals, are a staple of emigre entertainment.
+Videotapes of Indian films, particularly musicals, were a staple of emigre entertainment.

 in Dhaka . . . when Bangladesh was merely an East Wing